 a) Stop contacting all our booty calls, boy toys, etc, because we think he may be potential boyfriend material and don’t want to bother with other guys.

 b) Continue talking to all other guys in our life until the dude officially asks us to be his girlfriend, because who knows if he’s as into us as we think?

 Is there a “right” answer?
 Of course not.
 Either way, you have the chance of screwing yourself over in the end.
 Like everything else in life, it’s all about balance.
 If you really like a guy, you shouldn’t want to be hooking up with a different dude every night.
 But at the same time, if a member of One Direction asks you out, you should certainly not decline.
 On the reverse side, if a guy is really into you, he should step up and let you know that you’re the only one he wants.
-To quote one of the best relationship advice movies there is, “If a guy is treating you like he doesn’t give a shit, he genuinely doesn’t give a shit.
+To quote one of the best relationship advice movies there is, “If a guy is treating you like he doesn’t give a care, he genuinely doesn’t give a care.
 No exceptions.”